 Encourage executives to share opinions, insights, and experiences.
 Make space for them to speak at events, publish op-eds, and weigh in on trending topics.
 Every touchpoint adds to their credibility.

 Research plays a central role here.
-Use media monitoring and social analytics to guide your efforts.
+Use predictive media intelligence and social analytics to guide your efforts.
 What are others talking about?
 What’s missing from the conversation?
 How can your executive fill that gap?

 Don’t underestimate the power of personal storytelling, either.
 Sharing lessons from failure, risks taken, or behind-the-scenes moments builds connection.
 And connection builds influence.